Buying vs. Renting a Trailer

 The True Cost of Trailer Ownership

 Total ownership costs take in every expense associated with having your own trailer.
-That includes your cash outlay, financing costs if you have any, licensing and insurance fees as well as your operating costs like maintenance and repairs.
+That includes your cash outlay, financing costs, if you have any, licensing and insurance fees as well as your operating costs like maintenance and repairs.
 These all add up.
 It amounts to how much you’re going to be using your trailer and what depreciation you experience.

 Depreciation is the calculated decline or decrease in your trailer’s value due to age, wear and tear, market forces and general value calculation.
 Fortunately for trailer owners, these assets don’t depreciate anywhere near what cars, trucks and other motor-powered implements do.
 There’s no “Blue Book” or “Black Book” standard in the trailer business.
 Each trailer gets assessed on its own perceived value within the marketplace.